 If you’re a nurse practitioner, prove to the interviewer that you don’t hold a master of science in nursing (MSN) for nothing.

 If you’re a multi-lingual, this is the time to brag about it.

 If you’ve received an award of excellence, mention it here!

 Sample Answer: I had a patient constantly admitted for congestive heart failure (CHF).

 During one of my shifts, I interacted with her and discovered she was newly diagnosed with CHF and had no understanding of dietary restrictions.

-I carefully explained to her was fluid restrictions without salt was.
+I carefully explained to her what fluid restrictions without salt were.